Description

 R Markdown files

-R Markdown files to create the lecture slides are available here.
+R Markdown files to create the lecture slides and PDFs are available in https://github.com/PratheepaJ/STATS191.